ThanhNguyen24590/Process/Pt_Schedule.md

 + Client’s profile: https://raw.githubusercontent.com/ThanhNguyen24590/Process/main/Pf_Client.md
 + Client goal and daily task: https://raw.githubusercontent.com/ThanhNguyen24590/Process/main/Pf_ClientGoalTask.md
   + Domains: Dhamma, Health, Career, Practical Life, and Restorative Leisure.
 These refer to the major areas of focus for the client.
 Each task and goals will fall under one of these categories.
+  + Daily Goals → must appear every day
+  + Monthly Goals → spread consistently across the month
+  + Yearly Goals → milestone-focused study and preparation
+  + Life Goals → spiritual practice and integration
 + Client sample schedule: https://raw.githubusercontent.com/ThanhNguyen24590/Process/main/Pf_TmpSchedule.md
   - Time block format: `HHMM - HHMM` (e.g., 0500 - 0630)
   - If duration only: e.g., `10: :shower: Bath` = 10 minutes for bath
++ If you cannot open the link, do not response but ask to chek.
 ---